prosaicpudding/HometownPortal/README.md

 Completed:

-Adding a local events feed / tab (from the Panama city NPR station) -Helen
+Added a local events feed tab (from visitpanamacitybeach.com) -Helen

 Had to scrap city bus activity since the city transit site's apparently not coming back up.
 Added a general transportation map activity to replace it.